Manager, National Centre Against Bullying

 On a larger canvas, I know I've made a difference with the anti-bullying research project, as it provided evidence-informed information to schools and a coherent strategy.

-Perhaps the most exciting and far-reaching project has been my involvement in The Alannah and Madeline Foundation's eSmart system for schools.
+Perhaps the most exciting and far-reaching project has been my involvement in the Alannah & Madeline Foundation's eSmart system for schools.
 As a member of the research and development team, I worked with the Consultancy and Development Unit at RMIT to conduct a needs analysis and develop the model and actions that sit under the different domains of activity in the eSmart Framework.
 I believe eSmart will have a significant impact on the wellbeing and safety of coming generations of Australian students.

 I have led teams of teachers and sub-schools of up to 250 students.
 This, together with my teaching, years of study and research experience, have fed into my work with NCAB.
 I have helped organise a number of NCAB conferences and contributed by presenting seminars in several of them.
 I count myself extremely lucky to work with some of the best minds and most interesting people in Australia.